hackclub/hackclub/workshops/todo-list-app/README.md

 ![Step-1](https://cloud-swc0vwpr0.vercel.app/6step-1.png)

-After giving a name to your project click the `Continue` button to proceed further.
-Here is an optional step where you can use Google Analytics for your project, but in this workshop, you won't need it.
+After giving a name to your project, click the `Continue` button to proceed further.
+Here is an optional step to use Google Analytics for your project, but you won't need it in this workshop.
 Click on `Continue`.

 ![Step-2](https://cloud-swc0vwpr0.vercel.app/7step-2.png)

-Finally hit `Create Project`.
+Finally, hit `Create Project`.

 ![Step-3](https://cloud-swc0vwpr0.vercel.app/8step-3.png)

-:tada: Bingo!!!
+🎉 Bingo!!!
 Your Firebase project will be created.
 You should see something like this.

 ![Project created](https://cloud-swc0vwpr0.vercel.app/3project_created.png)

 Click on the `Continue` button.

-Then let's configure our project with Firebase.
+Then let's configure our Project with Firebase.

 ## Configuring Project with Firebase

-Click on the Web`(</>)` icon.
+Click on the Web `(</>)` icon.

 ![Project overview](https://cloud-swc0vwpr0.vercel.app/4project_overview.png)